 Patients who are experiencing multiple dental problems can benefit from a full mouth rehabilitation.
 This treatment consists of several restorative procedures in one comprehensive plan.
 There can be many reasons for full mouth rehabilitation.
 For example, a patient with severely decayed or damaged teeth can bring health, function, and aesthetics back to their smile with this complete treatment.
-Fortunately, our doctors offer this service at Maidu Dental.
+Fortunately, we offer this service at Maidu Dental.

 Full Mouth Reconstruction for Worn Dentition